peol/core-chopper/README.md

 * ANT+ USB stick to receive ANT+ events
 * ANT+ sensors attached to e.g. a bike

+### Debian/Ubuntu

+In order to install the package you need to have installed in the system the pcsclite libraries.

+`apt-get install libpcsclite1 libpcsclite-dev`

 ### Windows

 Additional components are needed on Windows: